osisoft/OCS-Docs/Documentation/SequentialDataStore/Data_Store_and_SDS.md

 your application needs.
 You can define simple or complex [indexes](xref:sdsIndexes) to arrange and relate your data.
 An assortment of methods with customizable behaviors are available to read data and easily obtain needed information.

-### Timestamps in SDS
-Use the ISO 8601 representation of dates and times in SDS, `2020-02-20T08:00:00.000Z` for February 20, 2020, for example.
-SDS returns timestamps in UTC if the timestamp is of property `DateTime` and in a local time zone if it is of `DateTimeOffset`.

 ## Samples
 The best way to get started with SDS is to run one or more of the code samples.
 Code samples are provided in a number of different programming languages to illustrate how to easily and effectively